elliotenglish/knowledge_base/notation.md

 * Exclusive ranges use round parenthesis: $(a,b)$
 * Mixed ranges: $(a,b]$ or $[a,b)$

 Note that often the type is implied based on the context, either integer or real.
-Otherwise it is stated as below:
+Otherwise, it is stated as below:

 * $[a,b] \in \real$